 The Craven Law Library was established in mid-1997 in the former J. & W. Bateman warehouse complex in Fremantle's historic west end.
 It was renamed the Craven Law Library in 2003 to commemorate the Foundation Dean of the Law School, Professor Greg Craven.
 The Library is located in the heart of the Law School and plays an important role in Notre Dame law students’ lives.

-Electronic resources accessible from on and off campus, ensure Notre Dame law students and researchers have library resources essential for a contemporary law school.
-The print collection, in excess of 40,000 volumes supports learning and teaching with current texts as well as containing strengths in historic primary materials and older monographs.
+Electronic resources accessible on and off campus, ensure Notre Dame law students and researchers have library resources essential for a contemporary law school.
+The print collection, in excess of 30,000 volumes supports learning and teaching with current texts as well as containing strengths in historic primary materials and older monographs.

-Moys Classification - the collection is classified according to the Moys Classification Scheme.
+The law collection is classified according to the Moys Classification Scheme.

 Legal Research Skills Training - Library staff work with academics in the School of Law to provide legal research training equipping students with skills to access online and print resources.

 Law Subject Guide - the Law Subject Guide has links to Law Library collections, with specialist topic guides is designed as a starting point for users of the collection.

 The Australian Guide to Legal Citation (AGLC3) is the citation standard for the Notre Dame of Australia's Law Schools.